Sacrament84/cbr-grabber/README.md

 * staging for dev branch
 * production for main branch
 ### 3. Create secret for Cloud Sql Proxy
+Application uses a mysql database running in GCP, so you need a secret for the cloud sql proxy.
 Create secret for google cloud sql proxy.

-If you use database on another cloud or own host you can skip this step
-### 4. Create database
+### 4. Create multibranch pipeline job in Jenkins
-Create database in google cloud or in another cloud or own host
-### 5. Deploy to k8s with kustomize
-* kubectl apply -k kustomize/overlays/staging - for development enviroment
-* kubectl apply -k kustomize/overlays/prodaction - for production enviroment
+* Create multibranch pipeline in Jenkins using Jenkinsfile in repo